caseyspinner/code-snippets/README.md

 * The Daily Interactions Point Graph was used to calculate the percentage of a user's "daily point goal" achieved, and was displayed to them on the dashboard.
 * I have also included the "pending friend requests" page which handles the accepting and rejecting of incoming friend requests.
 * The file TimePickerWrapper is a reusable component which was used for picking times throughout our app, the data from which being added to the form data ready to be inputted to our DB.
+* The CheckoutForm pre-populates the applicable address input fields from user data stored in localStorage, and then uses the Stripe API to create a transaction.